 Having these mistakes shows that you may not have worked too hard to revise or use a spell checker on your essay.
 Always take note of the feedback given to you by your peers about these kinds of mistakes.

-You can also run your document through the online grammar checker, as it is a free tool available to check, identify and provide helpful feedback regarding grammar, sentence structure, spelling mistakes, and even the clarity or the engagement of your entire essay.
+You can also run your document through the online grammar checker, as it is a free tool available to check, identify and provide helpful feedback regarding grammar, sentence structure, spelling mistakes, and even the clarity or engagement of your entire essay.

 7. Review your sources

-Take a note of utilizing credible and authentic primary and secondary sources for your essay.
-Avoid using information sources like Wikipedia, and browse through research papers, online sources, academic essays, newspaper reports as your reference sources.
+Take note of utilizing credible and authentic primary and secondary sources for your essay.
+Avoid using information sources like Wikipedia, and browse through research papers, online sources, academic essays, and newspaper reports as your reference sources.

 It is also very important to properly cite your sources in your essay, and mention them in the bibliography because if you neglect or miss out on citing your sources, your essay would be considered to be plagiarised.

 After completing your essay, review your sources to see if all of them are included and also match the information present in your essay.
-Check to see if the source has been credited in the essay’s content.
+Check to see if the source has been credited to the essay’s content.